Application Process for Permitting – Building and Planning

 1. Request your CommunityCore login by emailing the Community Development department.

 2. Once you have your login information, submit your application through CommunityCore and upload all pertinent documents in PDF format.
+Consult the submittal requirements document for the specific application if you are unsure what is required.
+Having a complete and correct submittal speeds along the process for you and others.

 3. Community Development staff will review your application for completeness and will email you when fees are assessed.